Protecting Wakatobi’s Coral Kingdom

 The beginning

-After some negotiations, a deal was made designating a six-kilometer section of the reefs as a no-fishing zone, in exchange for lease payments made directly to 17 local villages.
-This agreement was the beginning of the Collaborative Reef Conservation Program.
-Lorenz says that it took years of steady support and communication to establish solid trust and gain the full cooperation of the local population.
-In the years since its creation, the program has won numerous awards, and become a model for proactive private-sector conservation.
+Rather than seek governmental intervention, the resort team reached out to fishermen and local communities on surrounding islands with a unique proposition.
+In exchange for designating a six-kilometer section of the reefs as a no-fishing zone, Wakatobi would help support the people in 17 local villages.
+This was the beginning of the Collaborative Reef Conservation Program.
+In the years since this program has won numerous awards and become a model for proactive private-sector conservation.

-With the Wakatobi conservation program now in its second decade, local attitudes towards conservation have been transformed as the value of healthy reefs becomes evident, and local fishermen and villagers have become active stewards of the environment.
-Photo by Mathis Weatherall
+With the Collaborative Reef Conservation program now in its second decade, local attitudes towards conservation have been transformed as the value of healthy reefs becomes evident, and local fishermen and villagers have become active stewards of the environment.

 Changing the map